-Although landowners are not required to do an exhaustive search for threatened or endangered species on their property, under the AFF Standards, landowners or designated representatives are expected to make a good-faith effort to identify any known occurrences of these species on their property through on-site review and the use of a qualified natural resource professional or natural heritage databases.
+Although landowners are not required to do an exhaustive search for threatened or endangered species on their property, under the AFF Standards, landowners or designated representatives are expected to make a good-faith effort prior to the start of significant forest management activities, such as a timber harvest or road construction, to identify any known occurrences of these species on their property through on-site review and the use of a qualified natural resource professional or natural heritage databases.
 Consultation with appropriate resources is demonstrated in management plan documentation.